 These are likely just the tip of a huge iceberg of Senate scandals that are being covered up by the secretive Senate – a closed club that you have to have money and own property to join, whose members almost always protect each other from disclosure and accountability.

 Senate ethics rules and enforcement are dangerously weak.
 Not only is the Senate Ethics Officer under the control of a committee of senators, but also violations of Senate ethics rules can be kept secret and are not penalized in any way, and the rules do not require honesty, and allow senators: to make decisions even if they can profit from their decisions; to accept the gift of unlimited travel, even from lobbyists, and; to sit on the boards of businesses and so they can be essentially inside-government lobbyists for those businesses.

-There is debate around whether to reform or abolish the Senate and the Supreme Court has recently been asked to rule on whether reforming it requires changes to Canada’s Constitution.
+There is debate around whether to reform or abolish the Senate and the Supreme Court has recently been asked to rule on whether reforming it requires a constitutional amendment.
 The answer is likely “yes” and, as a result, shutting down the Senate is clearly no more difficult than reforming it.